pvmoore/Emulator/src/emulator/chips/z80/_docs.md

 A   - Accumulator
 B   - Counter
-C   - Often used for interfacinf with hardware ports
+C   - Often used for interfacing with hardware ports
 D   - Mostly used in DE 16 bit form
 E   - Mostly used in DE 16 bit form
 F   - Flags